MourineA/cryptography-portfolio/README.md

 # cryptography-portfolio
-Labs/Lab1: This lab demonstrates the generation of cryptographic keys using randomly selected prime numbers
+Labs/  Lab1 and Lab2: These  labs demonstrates the generation of cryptographic keys using randomly selected prime numbers and the Euler’s Totient Function.
-     Lab2: Lab 2 calculates numbers that are relatively prime to a given integer, essential for cryptography.